zak336/cube-timer/README.md

 # cube-timer
-for cubers out there a cube timer.
+for cubers out there,a cube timer.